 The amount of salt in a body of water, also known as the salinity, helps define the type of water we are looking at.
 In the Hudson, we have fresh, brackish, and marine sections.
-The freshwater region is defined as having < 100 ppm (parts per million) salinity.
-The brackish water section has a salinity range that is > 100 ppm and < 18,000 ppm (18 ppt).
-Marine waters are defined as having a salinity that is > 18,000 ppm (18 ppt).
+The freshwater region is defined as having less than 100 ppm (parts per million) salinity.
+The brackish water section has a salinity range that is greater 100 ppm and less than 18,000 ppm (18 ppt).
+Marine waters are defined as having a salinity that is greater than 18,000 ppm (18 ppt).
 For reference, the open ocean has approximately 35,000 ppm (35 ppt).
 The instrument that is used to measure salinity depends on your location on the Hudson.

-Salinity is measured using (from left to right) a hydrometer, a refractometer, or quantabs.
+Salinity is measure using (From left to right) a hydrometer, a refractometer, or quantabs.